Eta and rho invariants on manifolds with edges: Review of geometry on incomplete edge spaces

-The geometric Witt condition for the Gauss-Bonnet and for the signature operator is obviously stronger than the cohomological Witt condition $H^{f/2}(F)=0$, in the sense that it also requires absence of \emph{small} eigenvalues, compare \eqref{witt-sign} and \eqref{witt-sign-bis} where the former rules out small eigenvalues while the latter allows them.
-Similarly, condition \eqref{witt-spin} is obviously stronger than condition \eqref{witt-spin-bis} in that it requires also the vanishing of small eigenvalues.
+The geometric Witt condition for the Gauss-Bonnet and for the signature operator is obviously stronger than the cohomological Witt condition $H^{f/2}(F)=0$, in the sense that it also requires absence of \emph{small} eigenvalues.
+Similarly, condition \eqref{witt-spin} is obviously stronger than the condition of invertibility of the vertical family, in that it requires also the vanishing of small eigenvalues.
 If these small eigenvalues are present, the relevant geometric Dirac operators are not essentially self-adjoint; in this case one can impose algebraic boundary conditions as in \cite{Ver-Mooers} and still obtain self-adjoint extensions of our Dirac operators.
 However, the generalisation of the results of this paper requires an extension of the microlocal heat kernel construction to these self-adjoint extensions.
 We leave all this to future investigations.